Signed in as:

 This mechanic keeps the draw pile constantly randomized and strategic.

-There are five Wild Cards in the deck.
+There are ten WILD Cards in the deck.

 They can represent any number or color in a pair or run.
-And can be combined is you so choose.
+More than one WILD card can be used to complete a stack.

 If you draw:

-If you declare a run and fail to complete it before another player goes out, you lose 20 points for that incomplete Wild stack.
+If you declare a run and fail to complete it before another player goes out, you lose 20 points for each WILD card in the incomplete stack.

 When one player finishes (turns over) all their stacks, the round ends.
 Scoring starts with the first player to go "Out".
-And then move to next player accoordingly.
+And then move to next player accordingly.

 All players total their points as follows: